YANGON INTERNATIONAL AIRPORT ACQUIRES AIRCRAFT RECOVERY EQUIPMENT TO INCREASE PREPAREDNESS FOR RUNWAY EXCURSIONS

-- Yangon International Airport buys the latest aircraft recovery technologies from Dutch company RESQTEC.
+· Yangon International Airport buys the latest aircraft recovery technologies from RESQTEC.

-Incidents with disabled aircraft occur on average four times per week globally and can cause major disruptions of airport operations.
-On average these type of incidents close down a runway for over 15 hours but recent incidents in India and the Philippines closed down complete airports for days.
+Incidents with disabled aircraft occur on average three times per week globally and can cause major disruptions of airport operations.
+On average these types of incidents close down a runway for over 17 hours.